Associating Healthcare Teamwork with Patient Outcomes for Predictive Analysis: Experiments

 \subsection{The importance of topological traits in collaborations among HCPs}

-Our goal is to prove that the human factor—specifically, how HCPs collaborate—has an association with patient survival outcomes.
+Our goal is to explore whether the human factor---specifically, how HCPs collaborate---is associated with patient survival outcomes.
 However, other factors may implicitly influence the prediction.
 For instance, if a patient is more severely ill, HCPs may collaborate in a distinct manner.
 In this case, the true determinant of survival may not be the collaboration pattern itself but rather the patient’s level of sickness.
 To isolate the effect of HCP collaboration on patient survival and rule out as many confounding factors as possible, we use three different sets of data to conduct predictive analyses, supplemented by additional correlation analyses.

 \textbf{Predictive analyses.} A common approach to assessing a patient’s general level of sickness is through comorbidities.
 Our comorbidity dataset includes 39 diseases, each represented by a binary label indicating whether the patient has been diagnosed with this condition.
 These 39 binary labels form a 39-dimensional comorbidity vector, which we use as a representation of patient sickness.